dcabines/davidcabiness.com/src/content/resume/experience.md

 - Created new approval workflow system using Node-Red and TypeScript
 - Created several utilities like file generators and importers for processing timesheet and personnel data
 - Created several microservices by breaking the existing monolithic application into manageable pieces
+- Worked on projects as a team and as a solo developer simultaneously
+- Worked in the office for about 6 years and worked remotely for the remaining 4 years

 ### Greenshades Software
 *Jacksonville, Florida*